lawrancej/CompilerDesign/textbook/03-parsing.md

 Give examples.

 ### What is a leftmost derivation?
+The leftmost derivation is the always the leftmost nonterminal.

 ### What is a rightmost derivation?
+The rightmost derivation is always the rightmost nonterminal.

 ### What is an ambiguous grammar?

 ### What is a LL(k) grammar?
+LL(k) grammar allows parsing by direct construction of a leftmost derivation, and describe even fewer languages.

 ### What is a LR(k) grammar?

 ### What is Backus-Naur Form?